sasq64/sasq64.github.io/cpp-javascript.md

 tags: []
 ---
 {% include JB/setup %}
+*by Jonas Minnberg* -- <sasq64@gmail.com>

-In this article I will briefly describe a technique that allows you to program C++ in a way that is more similar to dynamic or functional lanugages such as python or javascript.
+In this article I will briefly describe a technique that allows you to program C++ in a way that is more similar to dynamic or functional languages such as python or javascript.

 I assume you know C++, and have at least read up on the new C++11 features -- at least the new *shared_ptr* as well as *lambda* functions.

-It requires you write your classes in a certain way, and makes the most sense when you have a clear division between the *client code* that is written to accomplish a specific task, and the *API* of generic classes and functions that the client code uses.
+It requires that you write your classes in a certain way, and makes the most sense when you have a clear division between the *client code* that is written to accomplish a specific task, and the *API* of generic classes and functions that the client code uses.

-More specificly, by designing your API using these techniques, the client code using the API can be written by programmers that are more familiar with higher level languages, and without managing many of the complexities inherent to C++.
+More specifically, by designing your API using these techniques, the client code using the API can be written by programmers that are more familiar with higher level languages, and without managing many of the complexities inherent to C++.